 The light Plugin Logo design does not work well on a dark theme

 A separate, dark Plugin Logo design works well on dark theme

 Plugin Logo File Format

 All Plugin Logo images must be in SVG format.
-This vector image format is required because the Plugin Logo file must be small, and the image must scale without any loss of quality.
+This vector image format is required because the Plugin Logo file must be small (ideally less than 2-3kB), and the image must scale without any loss of quality.

 Plugin Logo File Naming Convention

 Name the Plugin Logo files according to the following conventions:

 pluginIcon.svg is the default Plugin Logo.
 If a separate Logo file for dark themes exists in the plugin, then this file is used solely for light themes,

 pluginIcon_dark.svg is an optional, alternative Plugin Logo for use solely with dark IDE themes.

 Adding Plugin Logo Files to a Plugin Project